App Settings

 Email Verification

-To verify through email, click on SMTP server settings.
+To complete the verification process, click on SMTP server settings.

 Switch the toggle on and fill in the information and click save to use your SMTP server, otherwise, leave the toggle off to use nandbox's SMTP server.